 Do I have to book in advance?

-Yes, the booking system is in place to allow us to manage numbers so we can maintain social distancing.
+The booking system is in place to allow us to manage numbers so we can maintain social distancing.
 There may be some walk up availability on the day, but we strongly encourage advanced booking.

 How can I book a visit?